MdSaddamKazmi/CAPwithJava/README.md

 Below steps have been taken ==>

-* Created afile test.http in main project folder.
+* Created a file test.http in main project folder and added code to test CRUD operation

 What you need to do ==>